nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 ## Import

-Data can be imported using packages from base R or from the tidyverse.
+Data can be imported using packages from base R or the tidyverse.

 What are some differences between the data objects imported by `read.csv()` and `read_csv()`?